 This is a child's confidence and understanding of emotions.

-- ELG 7- Managing feelings and behaviour- can your child talk about how they show their feelings?
+- Self- regulation- can your child talk about how they show their feelings?
 Do they know that some behaviour is unacceptable, and may have consequences?
 Can they work as part of a group or class?
 Are they able to adjust their behaviour and cope with changes of routine?

-- ELG 8 - Making relationships- Is your child able to play co-operatively, taking turns and sharing?
+- Building relationships- Is your child able to play co-operatively, taking turns and sharing?
 Are they able to take into account others' ideas?
 Are they sensitive to the feelings of others?

-- ELG 9- Reading- your child will be able to read and understand simple sentences.
+- Word reading- Can your child say the sound for each letter of the alphabet?
+Is your child able to read and understand simple sentences.
 They will use their phonic knowledge to decode regular words and read them aloud.

-- ELG 10- Writing- your child will use phonic knowledge to write words.
-They will also write irregular words (sometimes called 'tricky words').
+- Writing- your child will write recognisable letters, correctly formed.
 They will write sentences which they can read and which can be read by others.
 They will be able to spell some words correctly and to use phonics to spell other words.

-- ELG 13- People and Communities.
-(History) - Can your child talk about the past and present?
-Can they talk about their own lives and the lives of others?
-Are they sensitive to the fact that we don't all enjoy the same things?
-Do they know about the similarities and differences between themselves and others, families, communities and traditions?
+- Past and Present- Can your child talk about the past and present?
+Can they talk about their own lives and the lives of others and know some differences and similarities between past and present?

-- - The World (Geography)- can your child talk about differences and similarities between places?
+- People, Culture and Communities. can your child talk about differences and similarities between places, including other countries?
 Are they able to talk about their environment and how places vary from one another?

 - Religious Education.
 (RE) Children will encounter Christianity and other faiths, as part of their growing sense of self, their own community and their place within it.

-The EYFS curriculum will be explained to you in more detail at information evenings for parents in the Summer Term before your child is due to start school.
+The EYFS curriculum will be explained to you in more detail throughout the year, when you are invited to attend our Open Afternoons.